 If you’ve departed Genoa early, you may have time to walk the paths between a couple of the Cinque Terre villages.
 Doing so gives you stunning views over the Ligurian coastline and the views from above each village as you approach on foot are not to be missed.
 But, if you’d prefer to take the faster option, jump aboard the train which stops at each village - Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore - before returning to Genoa.

 TIP: You’ll need to purchase a Cinque Terre Trekking Pass (€12 for one day) which covers unlimited train journeys between the villages and access to the walking trails (which are part of the Cinque Terre National Park) for the duration of the pass.

 7/ Rome to Orvieto day trip by train

-Just over an hour by train from Rome, Orvieto is a history lover’s paradise.
+Just over an hour by train from Rome (get hotel recommendations here), Orvieto is a history lover’s paradise.
 Inhabited since Etruscan times, the town is home to a stunning cathedral (with a breathtaking facade), fortress, Papal residence, medieval piazzas and a huge underground tunnel system.
 Upon disembarking your train, catch the funicular (€1) for the short ride to the old town where your exploration can begin.

 Dug deep into the volcanic rock on which the city sits, are a series of more than 400 caves connected by tunnels that date back thousands of years.
 Used for multiple purposes over the years including bomb shelters, fridges and hideouts when the city was under siege, today you can take a tour of the caves with a local guide.
 After the tour, why not visit the Museo Claudio opposite the Cathedral, where you can see a fascinating display of Etruscan artefacts and Greek ceramic pieces?